Álex Pérez (footballer, born 2006)

-Alejandro "Álex" Pérez Adam (born 10 May 2006) is a Spanish professional footballer who plays as a centre-back for Betis Deportivo.
+Alejandro "Álex" Pérez Adam (born 10 May 2006) is a Spanish professional footballer who plays as a centre-back for Super League Greece club Kalamata.

 Club career

 Pérez started his career with Rayo Vallecano before joining the youth academy of Real Betis in the summer of 2022.

 On 13 January 2024, Pérez made his senior debut for Betis reserve team in a 1–1 draw against Cádiz Mirandilla.
 On 28 January 2024, Pérez scored his first goal, the equaliser in a 1–1 draw against Racing Cartagena MM.

 On 19 July 2024, Pérez joined Serie A club Inter Milan on a season-long loan with an option to buy for a reported fee of €500,000.
 He was assigned to the under-20 squad.

+On 6 July 2026, Pérez signed for Greek side Kalamata on a free transfer.

 Personal life

 Pérez was born in Madrid to a Spanish father and a Mozambican mother.